gingerbeardm0n/Tech_Elevator_Curriculum_Work/module-4/21_JavaScript_Functions/tutorial-final/README.md

 ## `filterStringArrayForSon()`

-These functions are limited to just numbers.
+These functions aren't limited to just numbers.
 You can use arrays of any type with these functions.

 ``` javascript
 function filterStringArrayForSon(arrayToFilter) {